How to Run a Successful Snow Removal Business

-Snow removal is an unpredictable industry, you never know when the first snow will hit, and it’s hard to prepare for every snowfall after that.
+Snow removal is an unpredictable industry—you never know when the first snow will hit, and it’s hard to prepare for every snowfall after that.

-Mother nature may be out of your control, but getting your business ready in the fall can help you keep your cash flow predictably steady.
-Instead of scrambling mid-season, you’ll be on top of your game using this guide to running an efficient snow removal business.
+Mother nature may be out of your control, but getting your business ready in the fall can help keep your cash flow predictably steady.
+Instead of scrambling mid-season, be on top of your game using this guide to running an efficient snow removal business.

-If you already have a lawn care business, chances are you have plenty of potential leads for your snow removal services.
+If you already have a lawn care or landscaping business, chances are you have plenty of potential leads for your snow removal services.

-The key is knowing when it’s time to start talking to your clients about snow removal
+The key is knowing when it’s time to start talking to your customers about snow removal.

 “They weren’t ready to have that conversation, so I didn’t get as warm a reception as I could have,” he says.